jadedjelly/Ubuntu_scripts/README.md

    - hmmm.....

-NOTE:
+# NOTE:
-Translate powershell scripts to bsehll scripts for debian & RH
+Translate powershell scripts to shell scripts for debian & RH

+#NOTE2:
+Further testing on RHEL as day to day driver, need to also test whether there is any fact that snap installs run heavier on cpu vs rpm packs
+- Going forward for RHCSA done via Vbox & AWS Ec2 (activity pending)